dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 `d3.scaleSqrt` is similar to `d3.scaleLinear` except the **square root** of the input value is used.
 This is particularly useful when using circles to represent a quantity.

-It’s widely accepted when visualizing data that the **area** of a circle (rather than the radius of a circle) should be proportional to a value.
+It’s widely accepted when visualising data that the **area** of a circle (rather than the radius of a circle) should be proportional to a value.

 This potentially tricky calculation is taken care of by D3’s `scaleSqrt` scale.